 Figure 2.
 Schematic of Integrated Continuous Manufacturing (ICM) of Pharmaceuticals

 Consequently, Novartis has initiated the technology transfer to its novel continuous manufacturing unit, named the “Technikum,” in Basel, while CONTINUUS Pharmaceuticals was launched to apply the ICM technology to the broader pharmaceutical industry.
 CONTINUUS has signed an exclusive license with MIT (co-exclusive with Novartis) for a number of novel unit operations developed at the Novartis-MIT Center for Continuous Manufacturing.

-Through implementation of ICM, CONTINUUS will produce medicines at significantly reduced costs (50% reduction), with reduced lead times (90% reduction from industry standard), and of better quality.
+Through implementation of ICM, CONTINUUS can produce medicines at significantly reduced costs (30% – 50% reduction), with reduced lead times (90% reduction from industry standard), and of better quality.